 Prosecutor Must Prove Intent to Prove Assault by Contact Charges in Texas

-The very language of the statute requires the prosecutor to prove, beyond a reasonable doubt, that the act was intentional and knowingly made in order to offend or provoke the victim.
-An accidental push or nudge may be annoying to the person contacted, but without proof of intent to offend or provoke, there is no criminal conduct.
+The very language of the Texas criminal statute requires the prosecutor to prove beyond a reasonable doubt that the act was intentional and knowingly made in order to offend or provoke the victim.
+An accidental push or nudge may be annoying or offensive to the person contacted, but without proof of intent to offend or provoke, there is no criminal conduct.

 If you are in a heated argument with someone, and poke their chest with your finger, you may be charged with assault by contact.
 You intentionally had physical contact with someone and should reasonably believe that that person will regard your finger poking them in the chest as offensive.
 You should also reasonably believe that if you knowingly and intentionally poke a person in the chest will provoke or offend the person you are poking.

 However, what if you are walking down the grocery aisle and turn the corner and bump shoulders with another shopper cutting the corner?
 Is this assault by contact?
 Can the State of Texas prove this case beyond a reasonable doubt?
 Very unlikely.
 It may be true that the other shopper was offended by the contact and may want to prosecute you, but the State of Texas must prove beyond a reasonable doubt that you had criminal intent to offend.
 They must prove that it was your specific intent to contact the other person to offend them.
 Mere contact that leads to being offensive does not, by itself, provide sufficient evidence of guilt.